Types of Workers’ Compensation Benefits in South Carolina

-If your loved one has died due to injuries sustained at work, workers’ comp benefits may be able to relieve some of your financial burden.
+If your loved one has died due to work injuries, workers’ comp benefits may be able to relieve some of your financial burden.
 South Carolina state law may cover two-thirds of the deceased person’s income for up to 500 weeks.
 Talk to a lawyer to see if you are eligible for these benefits as well as for potential compensation for any of the burial expenses.

-Contact the Law Offices of James Scott Farrin
+The Law Offices of James Scott Farrin Can Fight for You

 Whenever you get injured, life gets more complicated – whether it’s figuring out how to move around with a broken leg or unscrew jars with an impaired hand.
 But getting hurt at work adds an additional layer of difficulty to everyday life – now you have to figure out who is responsible for paying for your medical care and how you can seek compensation for lost wages.
 But workers’ compensation was created to help eligible workers who get injured at work.
 And the lawyers at the Law Offices of James Scott Farrin know workers’ compensation law.

 We know how to help clients navigate the often complex maze of workers’ comp rules and regulations.
 In 2022, we were honored on the “Best Law Firms” list by U.S. News.
 That means our firm was recognized by clients and peers for professional excellence.3